The Ultimate Guide To Spalling Bricks

 Spalling bricks

-Spalling bricks are a problem that faces thousands of natural brickwork buildings and properties across the UK, which is why a hugely common questions that we recieve is what is spalling and how can it be prevented long-term?
+Spalling bricks are a problem that faces thousands of natural brickwork buildings and properties across the UK, which is why a hugely common questions that we receive is what is spalling and how can it be prevented long-term?
 In this guide we are going to answer these questions and more, so you can get all of the information you need to protect against spalling brickwork for good.

 What Is Spalling Brickwork?